giladgressel/udacity-aws/README.md

 excellent processing power, especially considering that the size of the dataset for P2 is relatively small.

+#### What is a vCPU unit?
+From Amazon:
+>"The amount of CPU that is allocated to a particular instance is expressed in terms of these EC2 Compute Units.
+We use several benchmarks and tests to manage the consistency and predictability of the performance of an EC2 Compute Unit.
+One EC2 Compute Unit provides the equivalent CPU capacity of a 1.0-1.2 GHz 2007 Opteron or 2007 Xeon processor."

+for `c4.large`: that's 8 units, i.e. 8 * 1.0 Ghz equaling 8.0 Ghz roughly
+and since it's 2 cores and TensorFlow is optimized for multi-core you would have `2  8.0 Ghz processors` roughly

+ with your standard intel i5 2.5gbz 4 core laptop, it's `4 * 2.5Ghz processors` which is about half what the `c4.large` gets you.

+So in summary
+If you get a c4.large you are getting roughly 2x the compute power of a standard i5 processor.
+If you go for the c4.xlarge you will get roughly 4x the compute power of a standard i5.

+## GPU details

 AWS also limits GPU access to new customers.
 If your account is new, your limit is `Zero` and you need to request a limit increase which may take a few days.